German torture trial: A Syrian opposition legend speaks out | DW | 28.08.2020

 Every Wednesday, hundreds of people met there to discuss political change and how to achieve it.
 There were lectures and discussions.
 Initially, after his father's death, Syria's new leader Bashar al-Assad did not repress the new mood.
 But then, according to Seif's interpreter: "he panicked."

 For his part, Seif ignored all warnings and set up a new political party.
 The result was not surprising: in September 2001, he was arrested.
 And he was still in prison in 2003 when he was awarded the Weimar Peace Prize.
-It was not until Januar, 2006, that the dissident was released.
+It was not until January 2006 that the dissident was released.
 His business, in the meantime, was in ruins.

 But if anything, the time he spent in prison only seems to have made him more determined than ever before to challenge the regime.
 A dispatch from the US embassy in Damascus published by Wikileaks shows that Seif met with American diplomats just days after his release.
 It seems to show how Seif was again to set up a new party and outlined how the United States might support the process of political change in Syria.